The Victors (1963 film): Casting

-Shooting
+Filming

-Filming began 7 August 1962, first in England, then Italy and France, then the unit returned to England.
+The production began 7 August 1962, first in England, then Italy and France, then the unit returned to England.
 Filming took place in Sweden, France, Italy and England.

 Mercouri admitted in her memoirs that "I gave Carl Foreman a hard time" during the shoot but said this was because she was physically unwell.

 Saul Bass created the opening montage and title sequence that covers European history from the First World War to the Battle of Britain in the Second World War.
 Bass's edit of historical footage in The Victors explicitly argues that the failures of World War I and its aftermath directly resulted in the rise of Fascism and World War II.
 Bass had previously gathered together much of the newsreel material for similar historical montages used in The Four Horsemen of the Apocalypse (1962).